tensorpack/tensorpack/docs/tutorial/efficient-dataflow.md

 4. The actual performance would depend on not only the disk, but also memory (for caching) and CPU (for data processing).
 	 You may need to tune the parameters (#processes, #threads, size of buffer, etc.) or change the pipeline for new tasks and new machines to achieve the best performance.

+The benchmark code for this tutorial can be found in [tensorpack/benchmarks](https://github.com/tensorpack/benchmarks/tree/master/ImageNet), including comparison with a similar (but simpler) pipeline built with `tf.data`.

 ## Random Read